ogobrecht/dito/README.md

 first called MODEL_APEX, but for the [#JoelKallmanDay][1] in 2022 I renamed it to MODEL_JOEL.
 Thank you for this initiative, [Tim (@oraclebase)][2].
-This project is about data model tools, but Joel was a role model for the APEX community, so for me MODEL_JOEL sounds good.
-And it will remind me always on Joel when I am working on this free time open source project...
+This project is about data model tools, but Joel was a role model for the APEX community, so MODEL_JOEL sounds good to me.
+And it will always remind me of Joel when I work on this open source project in my spare time...

 [1]: https://oracle-base.com/blog/2022/09/27/joel-kallman-day-2022-announcement/
 [2]: https://twitter.com/oraclebase